Sonia is ready to take a chance…

 She ran her fingertips up his arm, and the twinkle in her eye was definitely wicked.
 She dropped her voice.
 “Maybe I’m changing things up, too.”

 “Or maybe I’m with the wrong twin again.”

-“Oh no,” Sonia said with resolve that made his heart pound.
+“Oh no,” Sonia murmured with conviction.
 “This time, you’ve got it exactly right, Nate Buchanan, and I’m going to make sure you don’t regret it.”